Jamila Massey: Career

-Massey's theatre work includes The Great Celestial Cow (Royal Court), Conduct Unbecoming which toured Canada as well as the UK, Song for a Sanctuary (Lyric Hammersmith) and Women of the Dust (Tamasha Theatre and Bristol Old Vic).
+Massey's theatre work includes The Great Celestial Cow (Royal Court), Conduct Unbecoming which toured Canada as well as the UK, Song for a Sanctuary (Kali Theatre UK tour) and Women of the Dust (Tamasha Theatre and Bristol Old Vic).
 She also played Kasturba in Mahatma versus Gandhi in the BBC Home and World Services and Harvey Virdi in Calcutta Kosher, a play on the Indian Jewish Community of Kolkata.

 As well as acting, Massey has also co-authored several books with her husband, writer Reginald Massey.
 One was a novel, The Immigrants, based on field research among first-generation Asians in Britain.
 The other books were The Music of India, for which Ravi Shankar provided a foreword, and The Dances of India.
 Massey is deeply interested and involved in music; she has introduced several Indian musicians and dancers to audiences in the West.

 Massey appeared in Coronation Street in February 2010 as one of Sunita's aunts.